SAKSHISAAHU/Data_Analytics/11.ms_excel/excel.md

 5. *unimportant column*
     - on column name right click then choose delete.

 ### **Pivot table**
 - It is same as,
     - crosstab & groupby in pandas
     - table & matrix in PowerBI
 - applied on the clean data.

-- First we have to select the table which we want to pivot then, on 'Insert Tab' select 'Pivot Table' then under that click on 'new worksheet' then the pivot table will be created on the new worksheet.
+- First we have to select the table (by selecting any value and doing cntrl + A) which we want to pivot then, on 'Insert Tab' select 'Pivot Table' then under that click on 'new worksheet' then the pivot table will be created on the new worksheet.

 - In the pivot table,
     - whcih ever column we want as the row we drag that column to the 'row labels'.
 E.g - Region